marcanthonyconcepcion/GeometryDemo/README.md

 -	Each of these prisms (Cylinder, Rectangular Prism, Triangular Prism and Cube) can have its properties computed as such:
 	-	Volume = Height x Base Area
 	-	Surface Area = 2 x Base Area + Height x Base Perimeter
--	Therefore, the Prism has defined get_volume() and get_suface_area() methods which its derived class shall inherit from and use.
+-	Therefore, the Prism has defined get_volume() and get_suface_area() methods which its derived classes shall inherit from and use.
+	Also, the Prism HAS-A "height" and "base shape" class members which its derived classes shall inherit from and use.
 -	Thus, the Base Class Prism further defines these IS-A relationships:
 	-	Sphere is a Three-Dimensional Shape.
 	-	Prism is a Three-Dimensional Shape.